-In accordance with Section C19 of the Official Plan, to facilitate sustainable development practices, all development applications shall promote energy conservation, water conservation and quality, the natural environment, air quality, waste management, communication and transportation and community design.
+In accordance with Section C19 (Green Development) of the Town of Halton Hills Official Plan, to facilitate sustainable development practices, all development applications shall promote energy conservation, water conservation and quality, the natural environment, air quality, waste management, communication and transportation and community design.

-The Halton Hills Green Building Development Standards should be adhered to in all new development.
+The Halton Hills Green Building Development Standards, and all current policies and guidelines endorsed by Council shall be adhered to in all new development.